Skip to content

 sudo apt-get install -y ca-certificates curl gnupg

 Verify installation of Node.js and npm.
-You should have version lts of Node.js installed, and version 10 of npm installed:
+You should have version 22 of Node.js installed (as of October 29, 2024), and version 10 of npm installed:

 node -v